marshall-lee/rack-with_sequel/README.md

 # Rack::WithSequel

-Rack middleware that explicitely acquires Sequel database connection for entire request.
+Rack middleware that explicitely acquires a Sequel database connection for entire request.
 It's reasonable if you want a Rails-like behaviour where database connection is released by the `ActiveRecord::ConnectionAdapters::ConnectionManagement` middleware at the end of request.

-But please use it with **warning** that using `Rack::WithSequel` you get **every** request locking one connection from pool even if database is not used during this request.
+But please use it with **warning** that using `Rack::WithSequel` you'll get **every** request locking one connection from the pool even if database is not used during this request (for example, Rails acquires a connection only when it's needed).

 ## Installation